streetturtle/awesome-wm-widgets/gerrit-widget/README.md

  - setup [netrc](https://ec.haxx.se/usingcurl-netrc.html) which is used to store username and password in order to call API's endpoints.

 ## Installation

+1. This widget relies on Gerrit [REST API](https://gerrit-review.googlesource.com/Documentation/rest-api.html), so you need to have a permission to access it.
+You also need to setup [netrc](https://ec.haxx.se/usingcurl-netrc.html), as widget uses curl to communicate with API and you have to be authenticated.

 1. Download json parser for lua from [github.com/rxi/json.lua](https://github.com/rxi/json.lua) and place it under **~/.config/awesome/** (don't forget to star a repo):